Microsoft developed Windows 10 as the current operating system in the family of Windows NT operating systems.

 In addition, it has a new feature called Game Bar.

 Version 1909 (November 2019 Update)

-1909, the ninth stable version of Windows 10, was called the 19H2 code.
-This version was released with the update on November 12, 2019, without any new additional features.
+1909, the ninth stable version of Windows 10, was named the 19H2 code.
+This version did not include adding new features in the November 12, 2019, update.